 So what do we write about?

 You can write whatever your heart desires: a song, a poem, a grocery list.
-In each workshop, the facilitator will bring a number of prompts to get your pen moving.
+In each workshop, I'll bring a number of prompts to get your pen moving.
 These could take the form of photographs, old postcards, random objects, lines from poetry, even audio tracks.
 These prompts are designed to spark your imagination, but you're welcome to ignore them completely.
-We're not grading you on obedience.
-(Actually, we're not grading you at all!)
+I'm not grading you on obedience.
+(Actually, I'm not grading you at all!)

 I want to write about some tough topics.
 Is that okay?